dkesada/dbnR/README.md

 ## Current development

-As of today (03/03/2020), the main functionality of the package is running and working.
+As of today (17/03/2020), the main functionality of the package is running and working.
 In order of importance, the primary objectives are:

-\* To add vignettes and examples of the main functionality of the package in order to upload it to CRAN \* To run testing of some known unexpected behaviours on bn and dbn prediction (e.g. providing all variables as objective variables) \* To add the possibility of learning nets with only certain previous lags instead of all of them.
-For example, a dbn with only the time slices for t\_0 and t\_12, or one with t\_0, t\_3 and t\_4. \* To provide a visualization tool of some sub-network.
+  - To add examples of the main functionality of the package and fix R CMD checks in order to upload it to CRAN
+  - To add an automatically generated shiny interface of the net
+  - To run testing of some known unexpected behaviours on bn and dbn prediction (e.g. providing all variables as objective variables)
+  - To add the possibility of learning nets with only certain previous lags instead of all of them.
+For example, a dbn with only the time slices for t\_0 and t\_12, or one with t\_0, t\_3 and t\_4.
+  - To provide a visualization tool of some sub-network.
 Many times, you end up with quite a big BN or DBN and you are interested in only a few of the nodes.
 We sketched a function to plot the Markov blanket of a node, but it needs further parametrization.

 For now, the dbn.fit object as an extension of bnlearn’s bn.fit object will stay the same except for the “mu” and “sigma” attributes added to